AhmetEminSaglik/GameSolutionWithFXML/README.md

 1. Clone the project onto your laptop.
 2. Open the project.
 3. Fix and copy the following sentence: "--module-path "<b><i>your_java_fx_sdk_location</i></b>\lib" --add-modules javafx.controls,javafx.fxml."
-4. Go to Run > Edit Configuration (shortcut: "Alt + M"),<br> and in the VM options section, paste the sentence copied in step 3.
+4. Go to Run > Edit Configuration > VM section (shortcut: "Alt + M"), paste the sentence here, the copied in step 3.
 Then click Apply.
 6. Run the project, and the game will start.
 <br> <br> Notes :
 <br> JDK Version : 11